 Before the Fund commenced operations, the Fund acquired the assets and liabilities of the U.S. Equity Institutional Predecessor Fund (the "Reorganization").
 After being approved by shareholders of the U.S. Equity Institutional Predecessor Fund, the Reorganization occurred on October 21, 2024.
 As a result of the Reorganization, the Fund assumed the performance and accounting history of the U.S. Equity Institutional Predecessor Fund prior to the date of the Reorganization.
-Accordingly, the performance shown for periods prior to the Reorganization represents the performance of the U.S. Equity Institutional Predecessor Fund's returns in the bar chart and table have not been adjusted to reflect the Fund's expenses.
+Accordingly, the performance shown for periods prior to the Reorganization represents the performance of the U.S. Equity Institutional Predecessor Fund.
+The U.S. Equity Institutional Predecessor Fund.
+The U.S. Equity Institutional Predecessor Fund.
+The U.S. Equity Institutional Predecessor Fund's expenses.
 If the U.S. Equity Institutional Predecessor Fund's performance information had been adjusted to reflect the Fund's expenses, the performance may have been higher or lower for a given period depending on the expenses incurred by the U.S. Equity Institutional Predecessor Fund for that period.

-A Shares of the Fund have not yet commenced operations as of the date of this prospectus.
-A Shares would have substantially similar performance as Y Shares because the shares are invested in the same portfolio of securities and the annual returns would differ only to the extent that the expenses of A Shares are higher than the expenses of Y Shares, and therefore, returns for the A Shares would be lower than those of the Y Shares.
+AShares and Institutional Shares of the Fund do not have performance history for a full calendar year.
+Consequently, the bar chart shows the performance of the Fund's Y Shares and the performance table compares the average annual total returns of the Fund's Y Shares to those of a broad measure of market performance.
+A Shares and Institutional Shares would have substantially similar performance as Y Shares because the shares are invested in the same portfolio of securities and the annual returns would differ only to the extent that the expenses of A Shares are higher than the expenses of Y Shares, and therefore, returns for the A Shares would be lower than those of the Y Shares, and the expenses of Institutional Shares are lower than the expenses of Y Shares, and therefore, returns for the Institutional Shares would be higher than those of the Y Shares.

+BEST WORST

-BEST QUARTER WORST QUARTER
+QUARTER QUARTER

 18.04% (18.54)%

 6/30/2020 3/31/2020